Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wUZr64_l6R4.md

 ### Transcript

-> gonna be weather changes like rain snow and sandstorms i don't know i don't think so
+> gonna be weather changes like rain snow and sandstorms I don't know I don't think so